 State of the Art: CNC Plasma Cutting Software

 Buyer’s Choice: A better understanding of the necessary software required for the newest highly productive CNC plasma machines separates the investment of a hands-on, low volume shop from one with high volume, repeatable parts.
-Here’s why.
+Here are the reasons why.

 Software that is used in the CNC plasma cutting industry creates varying levels of confusion.
 Often, when speaking to a large group of potential CNC plasma cutting types, I can sense that look of frustration on many faces – that same frustration that I had back in the advanced math class I took in high school … when I did not understand the concept that the teacher was laying out on the blackboard, yet I did not want to raise my hand, an act that I just knew would tip off the rest of my classmates as to my lack of math skill!